 WHAT IS AN ANGEL?

-Since time immemorial, Angels have been considered as Celestial Messengers, but without any real knowledge of what They truly are or what kind of messages They bring us.
+Since time immemorial, Angels have been presented as Celestial Messengers, but most of the time without the real knowledge of what They truly are or what kind of messages They bring us.
 In actual fact, Angels are the representation of Divine Qualities, Virtues and Powers in their purest form; They are also a symbol for we human beings when we activate our spiritual faculties, our capacity to dream, meditate, and travel in the multi-dimensions of the Universe and our conscience.

-The ancient Kabbalah refers to 72 Angels, the 72 facets of the Creator that our human conscience must gradually develop to become angelic and manifest our divine nature.
+The ancient Kabbalah, that explained the origin of Angels, refers to 72 Angels, the 72 facets of the Creator that our human conscience must gradually develop to become angelic and manifest our divine nature.
 When we succeed in integrating the Angelic Essences, we attain the highest levels of evolution, knowledge, and blissful happiness.
 It is a long journey that leads us to become angels, to live with true Spiritual Powers, and hence set in motion the next stage in the evolution of humanity on Earth.

 It is essential to understand that Angels are pure Energies that also exist in human beings, whether we know these Essences or not.
 However, generally unaware of our own divinity and angelic potential, we human beings tend to make poor use of them, thereby engendering, via our multiple experimentations, the distortions of the 72 facets of the Creator, resulting in our human weaknesses, faults and flaws.

 Whenever we pronounce the sacred Name of an Angel, out loud or within ourselves, a vibratory echo is produced, which acts directly on our cellular memory and activates our connection with Universal Conscience.
-Over time, reciting Angel antras gives us access to Divine Powers, activates and intensifies our dreams, and helps us recognize the signs through which Cosmic Intelligence constantly communicates with us.
+Over time, reciting Angel Mantras gives us access to Divine Powers, activates and intensifies our dreams, and helps us recognize the signs through which Cosmic Intelligence constantly communicates with us.

 The fact that a number has been attributed to each Angel, situating Him in the Celestial Hierarchy, allows us to discover that the structure of the Universe and its governing Laws are mathematical.